Mecole Hardman: Kansas City Chiefs (second stint)

 On October 18, 2023, the Jets traded Hardman and a seventh-round selection in the 2025 NFL draft to the Chiefs in exchange for a sixth-round selection in 2025, reuniting Hardman with his former team.
 In Super Bowl LVIII, Hardman caught the game-winning touchdown in overtime, sealing the Chiefs' 25–22 win over the 49ers and earning Hardman his third Super Bowl title.

 In the ensuing offseason Hardman entered free-agency, and ultimately returned to the Chiefs for the 2024 season after signing a one-year, $1.125 million contract on June 7, 2024.
 On December 7, 2024, Hardman was placed on injured reserve due to a knee injury.
 Prior to his injury, Hardman totaled 90 yards on 12 receptions, 62 yards and one touchdown on five carries, and 335 return yards.
 He served as the team's primary punt returner.
 On January 22, 2025, four days before the Chiefs' AFC Championship Game matchup against the Buffalo Bills, head coach Andy Reid announced that Hardman would not return from injured reserve due to his knee injury and would miss the remainder of the season.
-Despite Hardman's absence, the Chiefs defeated the Bills 32–29 to reach Super Bowl LIX, where they lost by a score of 40–22 to the Philadelphia Eagles.